Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • OrderType = EXPRESS

-A consumer can provide a filter (“subscription expression”) like so when attaching to a queue:
+A consumer can provide a filter (“subscription expression”) like so to “match” the above message:

 • CustomerId == 1234 && OrderType == EXPRESS

-In this case, a message having three properties as shown above will be routed to the consumer with above filter (note that if a property is not specified by the consumer, it is considered to be a wildcard).
+In this case, a message having the properties as shown above will be routed to the consumer with the above filter (note that if a property is not specified in the subscription expression, it is considered to be a wildcard).

 Similarly, users can spin up any number of consumers, each with different filters.
 Users have to ensure that every message can be processed by at least one consumer.